 Do I need climate control for TVs & other electronics?

 TVs and other electronics need climate control because extreme heat and cold can severely damage electrical components.
-Even if you live in a mild climate, climate control can help you safely store electronics.
+Even if you live in a mild climate, there are several benefits of climate-controlled storage units that can help you safely store electronics.

 What appliances need to be stored in climate-controlled units?